ICR-Services/RSE-Group/README.md

 ### Service Capabilities and Functions
 **Software development**: We help you turn research ideas into functional software tools, from conception to implementation and deployment.
 This can be full software development, adaption and enhancement of existing tools, or rapid prototyping.
+We specialise in creating bespoke user-friendly applications from an assortment of 3rd party command line tools.

 **Application Support**: We support the installation and use of scientific software across the ICR and on Alma, primarily R and python bnased tools distributed with github or docker but also boiinformtics command line tools.